postrazh/image_backend/README.md

 * Use K8 for scaling the service.
 * Use celery tasks for synchronizing importing CSV URL in real time.
 * Use elastic search for better UX
+* Once bind a domain to the public IP, add SSL support
+* Use Postgres or MySQL in production environment
+* Use `.env` file for extracting out the sensitive information.